-The Figure Lake area formed Rubellite's main exploration area at inception.
-At year end 2021 the corporation had acquired 54,688 net acres (96% undeveloped).
-At the Acquisition there was 1 (1.0 net) producing well making 25 bbl/d.
+The Figure Lake area is located approximately 65km southwest of Lac La Biche, Alberta in Township 63 Range 17W4 and produces conventional heavy oil from the Wabiskaw Member of the Clearwater Formation.
+At year end 2022, the Corporation had acquired 41,600 net acres (87% undeveloped) under leasing agreements, an increase of 78% over year end 2021.
+At the time of the Acquisition, there was one (1.0 net) producing well making 25 bbl/d.
 The well was drilled in 2019 by a previous operator and is a 3 leg open hole multi-lateral well and is interpreted to have been drilled with as much as 50% of the well out of the zone.
-As such, the well proved the reservoir is capable of production and may be indicative of the potential productivity for the area.
-In connection with the Acquisition, Rubellite entered into an agreement with Freehold Royalties Partnership whereby it sold a 3% to 5% gross overriding royalty on certain Clearwater Assets at Figure Lake for gross proceeds of up to \$7.9 million to be paid upon the terms of a drilling commitment agreement.
-Approximately \$5.4 million of Rubellite's costs for the drilling of four commitment wells and approximately \$0.2 million per well for twelve additional wells on the Figure Lake royalty lands will be funded by the Figure Lake GORR Financing.
-The four Figure Lake commitment wells were drilled in the third quarter of 2021 prior to the effective date of the Arrangement.
+As such, the well proved the reservoir is capable of production and indicative of the potential productivity for the area.
+In connection with the Acquisition, Rubellite entered into an agreement with Freehold Royalties whereby it sold a 3% to 5% gross overriding royalty on certain Clearwater assets at Figure Lake for gross proceeds of up to \$7.9 million to be paid upon the terms of a drilling commitment agreement.
+Approximately \$5.4 million of Rubellite's costs for the drilling of four commitment wells and approximately \$0.2 million per well for twelve additional wells on the Figure Lake royalty lands were funded by the Figure Lake GORR financing with all commitments completed during 2022.